codenet/vmm-reference/docs/vmm-reference-resource-download.md

 1. `dld_script`: variable to store the relative path to s3_download.py

-2. `output`: store the output of the command run to download resources of the given type and according to the given tags
+2. `output`: store the output of the command run to download resources of the given type and according to the given tags, `Command` is an rust api for a process builder.

 3. if the download fails for some reason the function returns the error received

-4. if the download is a success the function returns the path of the result
+4. if the download is a success the function returns the path of the resultant image, the path can be used to run the image. `PathBuf` is a rust struct to store mutable paths which can be dereferenced.

 <br>